UnPourTous/react-native-stub-toast/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 ## Introduction
-A Toast component which can be called with static function but does not need to be added <Tosat /> every.
+A Toast component which can be called with static function, It does not need to add `<Tosat />` every page.

 ## Installation
 ```